chitlchow/snake-game-reinforcement-learning/readme.md

 </div>

 ## Introduction
-This project has trained an agent for snake game using Q-learning algorithms.
+This project trains the Q-learning agent using the vanilla q-learning algorithm.
+- `agent.py`: Q-learning agent class
+- `game.py`: Game class
+- `main.py`: The main program for training the Q-learning agent using Bellman's equation

+You can test-run the program by running the `test-script.py`.
+Pickle files are stored inside the `pickles` folder.

+Enjoy :smile: